Heaven664/messenger_backend/README.md

 ## Deployment

 This application is deployed for public usage at [https://messenger664.vercel.app](https://messenger664.vercel.app).

+**My email is omarhamid@gmail.com Feel free to add me and send a message**

 I chose not to create a shared account and skipping the registration step for visitors.
 Maintaining such an account would require constant monitoring and removal of inappropriate messages.